cmdcnd/learn/docs/Wireless/wlanmgmt.md

 ---

 ## WLAN-ND-000700
-### Group Title:
-The network device must enforce the assigned privilege level for each administrator and authorizations for access to all commands relative to the privilege level in accordance with applicable policy for the device.

 ### Rule Title:
 The network device must enforce the assigned privilege level for each administrator and authorizations for access to all commands relative to the privilege level in accordance with applicable policy for the device.